-1. An employee, whose duty assignments require regular and frequent use of bilingual language skills, shall be recommended by the Department Manager and approved by the City Manager to receive a bilingual allowance pay.
-The Department Manager shall designate an employee as eligible for bilingual incentive pay, and shall notify the Human Resources Office in writing of the designation prior to the designation becoming effective.
-The employee shall retain such bilingual designation only until a change in assignment is reported in writing by the Department Manager to the Human Resources Office.
-Additional compensation for bilingual duties is payable as an allowance and not as part of base salary, but shall be payable at the same time as regular compensation.
-When a regular employee is assigned to duties requiring regular and frequent use of bilingual language skills, s/he shall receive \$40.00 per pay period.
+- Any employee whose duty assignments require regular and frequent use of bilingual language skills shall receive bilingual pay.
+The determination of whether the employee's duty assignments require regular and frequent use of bilingual language skills shall be made by the City Manager.
+The employee shall retain such bilingual designation throughout the duration of the employee's assignment.
+When a regular employee is assigned to duties requiring regular and frequent use of bilingual language skills, s/he shall receive \$80.00 per pay period.
 When a regular Part-time employee is assigned to bilingual duties, the bilingual allowance shall be prorated and paid on the same basis that the part-time position is filled and compensated.
-The scheduled increases, during the life of the Agreement as identified above, shall be prorated as well.

-- 2. As used in this section, the phrase "regular and frequent" means that the employee's duty assignments normally require the employee to use bilingual skills at least once each working day, or at least five (5) times each work week.
+The scheduled increases, during the life of the Agreement as identified above, shall also be prorated. - As used in this section, the phrase "regular and frequent" means that the employee's duty assignments normally require the employee to use bilingual skills at least once each working day, or at least five (5) times each work week.
 An employee's ability to read, write, or speak a foreign language, and/or occasional incidental use of foreign language skills on the job shall not warrant a bilingual allowance. - 3.
 Employees must pass a fluency test as required by the City in order to be eligible for bilingual incentive pay.
+The fluency test will be administered by the Human Resources Office or its designee.
+All employee classifications are eligible for bilingual incentive pay.